homotechsual/NinjaOne/README.md

 For example *NinjaOne API PS Module*.

-1. In the **Redirect URIs** box enter *`https://localhost/`* This isn't actually used so just set it to plain old `localhost` as above.
+1. In the **Redirect URIs** box enter *`https://localhost/`* This isn't actually used so just set it to plain old `localhost`.

 1. Set the **Scopes** to Monitoring, Management, Control.
 Non-Interactive/Unattended Auth requires all three scopes.